Faisal-Rahman16/Airbnb-Project/README.md

 - **Listings Dataset**: Contains details about each Airbnb listing in Austin, including host information, property characteristics, pricing, availability, and ratings.
 - **Reviews Dataset**: Consists of guest reviews, including review text, date, and reviewer information.

+**Data Loading**
+To facilitate the analysis, the datasets were loaded into SQL Server using python.
+This process included preparing the data for seamless integration and ensuring the data was organized for efficient querying and analysis.

 **Key Analyses**

 - **Top Earning Listings**: